Terrygilligan/financialanaliyst/README.md

 ---

-**Last Updated**: December 17, 2025 - Phase 3 complete.
-PWA UX improvements deployed.
-Phase 4 (Multi-Sheet Management) plan created and ready to implement.
-All SME Automation Upgrade features (Phase 1-3) implemented and tested.
+**Last Updated**: December 19, 2025 - Phase 4 implementation in progress.
+Backend and UI complete, fixing service account permissions, then testing multi-business separation.
+See TODO.md for current status and issues.